minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 ## Assumptions and Required Understanding

 * We use `Big-O` notation to express the complexity of an algorithm as it relates to the size of the input to that algorithm.
 * These are called `Complexity Classes`.
-The distinct complexity classes im working with are, ordered by average complexity:
+The distinct complexity classes I'm working with are: (ordered by average complexity)
     1. Constant Time: `O(1)`
     2. Logarithmic Time: `O(log n)`
     3. Sublinear Time: `O(√n)`